JonathanGurkan/NOID/README.md

 ## Status

 NOID is currently in development.
 Stay tuned for updates, including new features, improvements, and bug fixes!
+We are planning to finish a playable version of the game on the 7th of February and the final version on 6 March.

 ## Feedback